honeydbio/honeydb-agent-docs/docs/index.md

 When configured to contribute log data to HoneyDB, all data are accessible via the [HoneyDB REST API](https://riskdiscovery.com/honeydb/threats).
 This means you can deploy the honeydb-agent quickly with minimal configuration effort and no requirement for log management.

-# Configuring HoneyDB Agent
+# Configuration

-There are two configuration files for HoneyDB Agent, The default location for both files is the `/etc/honeydb`.
+There are two configuration files for HoneyDB Agent, The default location for both files is `/etc/honeydb`.
 The main configuration file is `agent.conf`, and the services configuration file is `services.conf`.

 ## Agent Configuration